AleksaMCode/cache-simulator/README.md

 <img width="150" align="right" title="cpu icon" src="./resources/cpu.png" alt_text="[Cpu icons created by Freepik - Flaticon](https://www.flaticon.com/premium-icon/cpu_707374?related_id=707576)"></img>

 # Cache Simulator
 <p align="justify"><b>Cache Simulator</b> was created for a <i>Computer Architecture</i> course project, as taught at the Faculty of Electrical Engineering Banja Luka.
 The project has been sence expanded and updated.
-The motivation behind this project was a better understanding of the inner working of the cache memory and its policies.</p>
+This simulator is known as a <i>trace-driven</i> simulator because it takes as input a trace of events.
+The memory reference events speciefied in the trace(s) will be used by the simulator to drive the movement of data in and out of cache, thus simulating its behavior.
+The motivation behind this project was a better understanding of the inner working of the cache memory and its policies. </p>

 ## Table of contents
 - [Cache Simulator](#cache-simulator)